Best practices for magento 2 category page design

 In Magento web development, there’s a way to add product attributes.
 Think of a product attribute as the information that you might look at a product’s box to know some extra information about the product like its brand, price, etc.

-While applying attributes on products via the Magento admin dashboard, you as a Magento development company or Magento developer want to ensure that a good filter list allows the users to narrow down their search results, but also don’t get overwhelmed by the list of options.
+While applying attributes on products via the Magento admin dashboard, you, as a Magento development company or developer, want to ensure that a good filter list allows users to narrow down their search results but doesn’t overwhelm them with options.

 5. Custom user-defined input range

-When applying filters, there’s a range filter as well.
+When applying filters, there’s also a range filter.
 It is implemented so that the user can define their budget.
 But try not to hard-code it.
 Instead, let the user define their custom lower and upper range values.

 6. Including ratings, reviews, product variations, and other attributes on the list item